macOS Ventura Slow Boot Up? 14 Tips to Speed up Mac

 Note: Don’t delete the folder, just open each folder and delete the files.

-Once you have emptied all the folders, type the /Library/Caches path by following the same above steps and clean these folders too.
+Once you have emptied all the folders, type the /Library/Caches path by following the above steps and clean these folders too.

 Make sure to Empty Trash after clearing the cache files.